oliviarmunoz/noted_backend/design/concepts/Session/session-api-spec.md

 # prompt: generate the API documentation for the Session concept, use the implementation reference
 # response:

-# API Specification: Sessioning Concept
+# API Specification: Session Concept

 **Purpose:** maintain a user's logged-in state across multiple requests without re-sending credentials.